AninditaBasu/indica/topics/api_mb.md

 ---
 title: Mahabharat API reference documentation
-description: Endpoints specs, schemas, and parameters for the characters in the Mahabharat, the places they lived in, the events and journeys that they participated in, their family relationships, their battles and deaths, the armours they carried, and more.
+description: Endpoints specs, schemas, and parameters for the characters in the Mahabharat, the places associated with them, the events and journeys that they participated in, their family relationships, their battles and deaths, the armours they carried, and more.
 summary: Structured data for the people, places, and events in the Mahabharat.

-version: v1
+version: v2
 status: stable
-base_path: /mb/v1
+base_path: /mb/v2

 canonical: https://aninditabasu.github.io/indica/topics/api_mb.html